haywirecoder/homebridge-envisalink-ademco/README.md

 * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automaticly show as fault (open) once the alarm is disarmed.

 * Envisalink module only support one connection.
 Once this plug-in is connected, any other connections will result in an error.

-* Best pratice would be using master user or installer, and create seperate user
+Best pratice would be not using master user or installer code, and create a seperate user.

 ## Configuration options